commsor/commchat/_posts/2020-07-02-ama-with-erica-moss.markdown

 **Max Moriarty** - @Erica (Atlassian) I believe in our young community.
 The people that are using it and others who we have shown it to see it's value.
 How do we get more people to log in and visit us at least once?

 >great question: one suggestion is to introduce the community early and often. we mention it EVERYWHERE, from product emails that get sent to customers, to the contact form on the Trello Support page, to emails that we send folks who get certified in Atlassian products. promotion is key. another suggestion is to make sure you're giving folks stuff in the community that they simply cannot get anywhere else. we've had a huge push to get our product and product marketing teams more involved in community (thanks to my teammates Mandy and Bridget!) through AMAs in the Community (just like this one!), focus groups, product roadshows, product team members as speakers at Community events, trainings for our Leaders, and more.
-Sample AMA: https://community.atlassian.com/t5/DevOps-Questions/Ask-Me-Anything-All-things-DevOps/qaq-p/1390681 (edited)
+[Sample AMA](https://community.atlassian.com/t5/DevOps-Questions/Ask-Me-Anything-All-things-DevOps/qaq-p/1390681 ).